US History: Unit 1

 • Watch and take notes on CC#2

-• Read over the Green sheets, sign them, and return them by Tuesday.
+• Read over the Green sheets passed out in class today, sign them, and return them by Monday.

 • Have your parents sign the Film Permission Slip, sign them and return them by Tuesday.